Instant Pot Potatoes – A complete guide

 Note: This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This Instant Pot Potato recipe yields fork-tender potatoes no matter the size.
-Learn how to cook this classic, comfort food side dish with just two ingredients and very little prep work.
+This Instant Pot Potato recipe yields fork-tender potatoes every time.
+Learn how to cook this classic comfort food side dish with just two ingredients and very little prep work.

 Four potatoes in the instant pot before cooking.